This post shows you how to organize kitchen cabinets in a small kitchen.

 8. Organize cutting boards vertically

-One thing I do believe you need a vertical organizer for is cutting boards!!
-When you have a couple of different ones, they easily become a mess.
+I believe you need a vertical organizer for is cutting boards!!
+When you have a couple of different ones, they quickly become a mess.

 9. Use an over the door organizer